 This type of data is usually continuous and based on the theoretical concept of continuous data.
 Count data is a different kind of data available which is also known as level counts of character data.
-The interest variable is a unique count here for the number of blemishes or defects per subgroups.
+The interesting variable is a unique count here for the number of blemishes or defects per subgroups.
 These attribute charts are appropriately applied for such discrete count data.

-The data can be combined into one measurement unit if the data you have contains repetitive measurements of the same unit process.
+The data can be combined into one measurement unit if the data you have, contains repetitive measurements of the same unit process.
 But this is not recommended until the data includes repeating measurements of every measurement process.